modmore/docs/en/01_Commerce/v1/10_Payment_Methods/00_Authorize_Capture_Flow.md

 > As of Commerce v1.3, the supported gateways are Stripe (credit card payments only) and Manual.
 We plan to add support  to other gateways in the future.

+> The [Klarna](Klarna) gateway also uses authorizations and captures, however that is not yet updated to use the new authorization features in Commerce 1.3.
+If you use Klarna, make sure to [follow its separate setup instructions](Klarna) to properly capture those payments.

 Commerce currently expects a single authorization to have a single capture.
 It is not supported to do incremental captures.

 [TOC]